Next: , Previous: , Up: Option Summary [Contents][Index]

 --compliance string

 This option can be used instead of one of the options above.
-Valid values for string are the above option names (without the double dash) and possibly others as shown when using "help" for value.
+Valid values for string are the above option names (without the double dash) and possibly others as shown when using "help" for string.